Oh Dal-su

+In 2015, Oh received praise for his role in Ode to My Father (2014), for which he won a Grand Bell Award and a Blue Dragon Film Award.

 Career

-Oh Dal-su began his acting career in theater in Busan, and since 2001 has been the head of theater company Singiru Manhwagyeong ("Mirage and Kaleidoscope").
-His rich experience on the stage, in local productions such as Ogu, later made Oh an in-demand supporting/character actor on the big screen.
+Oh began his acting career in theater in Busan, and since 2001, he has been the head of theater company Singiru Manhwagyeong ("Mirage and Kaleidoscope").
+His rich experience on the stage, in local productions such as Ogu, later made Oh an in-demand character actor on the big screen.

 Oh has starred in numerous successful films, in roles such as the owner of the organized crime-funded private jail in Oldboy (2003), a former gang boss in Mapado (2005), a weapons smuggler in A Bittersweet Life (2005), a transvestite in Foxy Festival (2010), a Chinese-Korean conman in The Thieves (2012), and a sympathetic inmate in Miracle in Cell No. 7.
 He also dubbed the voice of the monster in The Host (2006).

-Sexual harassment allegations
+In March 2018, Oh was dropped from Along with the Gods: The Two Worlds due to sexual harassment allegations.
+In 2018, he withdrew from the cast of My Mister (2018) and took a two-year hiatus from acting.

+In 2024, Oh played boat captain Park Yeong Gil in the second and third season of Squid Game (2021).

+Legal issues

+In 1987, Oh was arrested and detained for three days for protesting at the June Democratic Struggle.

 On 22 February 2018, Oh was accused of sexual harassment.
-He denied the accusation.
+He initially denied the accusation.
 On 26 February, further accusations against Oh were broadcast on JTBC Newsroom, during an interview with a woman who accused Oh of sexual harassment and sexual assault.
 The following day, actress Uhm Ji-young came forward in JTBC's Newsroom, saying that she was also sexually harassed by Oh in 2003.
-As a result, Oh pulled out of his upcoming TV series My Mister.
-On 28 February, he admitted to sexual abuse and apologized to the victims.
+On 28 February, he apologized to the victims.
+In August 2019, Oh was cleared of sexual assault charges.

-In March 2018, Oh was dropped from Along with the Gods: The Two Worlds cast.
-In June, it was reported that the release of three films that Oh has starred in; I Want to Know Your Parents, Good Neighbor, and Control, has been postponed indefinitely.